curtbushko/build-scheduler/README.md

 This ensures that only the latest changes are deployed, reducing unnecessary builds and improving deployment efficiency.

-# Concurrencty on the same branch
+## Concurrencty on the same branch

 It's possible for builds to be affected by both queues simultaneously.
 For example, if your builds are queued due to no slots being available and you submitted multiple commits to the same branch, the following will happen:

 - The latest commit to that branch will start building when a slot becomes available.
 - All previous commits to that branch will be skipped when that happens.

+# BUILDING AND RUNNING

+The environment is setup using nix.
+Everything uses make targets.

+- 'make build' will build a 'build-scheduler' binary bin directory
+- 'make run' will run the 'build-scheduler' from the bin directory

 # TODO
-- [ ] Create a build type
+- [x] Create a build type
     - should have: buildID, teamID, buildStart, buildEnd, queueStart, queueEnd, repo, branch, commit, status
-- [ ] Create a Team type
+- [x] Create a Team type
     - should have a []builds queue
     - teamID, totalQueueTime, totalBuildTime, plan, builds_active
+- [x] Create dispatcher
+- [x] Dispatch builds to workers based on slots
+- [ ] Add tests

 Worker Nodes can be self regulating and registering!